 Surviving a Thunderstorm

-When you arrive on the camping site, you should take the time to study it thoroughly, use at least half an hour to map your surroundings mentally.
+When you arrive at the camping site, you should take the time to study it thoroughly, use at least half an hour to map your surroundings mentally.
 Knowing your surroundings can save your life if something was to go wrong.
-You should memorise all landmarks and other places of interest; if you were being held hostage in your home, who better to plan an escape than you as you are an expert on the lay out of your own home.
-Therefore, you should know your camping site as you do your own home, in case there is need for a quick escape.
+You should memorize all landmarks and other places of interest; if you were being held hostage in your home, who better to plan an escape than you as you are an expert on the layout of your own home.
+Therefore, you should know your camping site as you do your own home, in case there is a need for a quick escape.

 While on your trip, you should always monitor the weather.
 This means ensuring that you have a reliable means by which you can get weather reports.
 If you choose your cell phone to do the job, make sure that there is proper reception where you are so that this is possible, you should also ensure that your battery is well charged and that there is a spare one if necessary.
 If you are not sure about cell reception, it may be best to travel with a weather radio, this may prove to be a useful tool; just as with your cell phone, you should ensure that it is fully powered up.

 It is also important for you to learn the language of weather.
 Things like differentiating between a ‘watch’ and a ‘warning’ may help you to decide the correct course of action; whether to pack up and leave or if to stay.

 However, we all know that sometimes it doesn’t matter how careful we are, things still happen.
 Finding ourselves in a dangerous situation may still occur regardless of our efforts to avoid it.
 If you are so unlucky to be trapped during a thunderstorm while camping, there is still hope if you know how to keep yourself safe.